m8liaang/Netflix-Movie-and-TV-Show-Recommender/README.md

 # Netflix-Movie-and-TV-Show-Recommender
-A project that recommends Netflix movies and TV shows based on rating preferences and release years.

 ## Overview
 A text-based recommender that recommends Netflix movies and TV shows based on the user's rating preferences and release years.